 Babies have a lot of liquids: Pee, spit-up, blowouts, our mom leakage (my breastfeeding tips here).
 So, you're going to want a mattress protector.
 Since we use a mattress pad and not a full mattress, I've had a hard time finding something that fits around (I actually bought this wool mattress protector when I bought the pad because it's nontoxic but not machine washable, woof).

-I’ve also been looking at a wool puddle pad for our bed and I found this one, wool options are always much more expensive.
+I've also been looking at a wool puddle pad for our bed and I found this one, wool options are always much more expensive.
 A lot of waterproof items use chemicals and I felt weird about having my babe sleeping on them. but nontoxic options tend to be much more expensive.
+If this is something you think about I wrote an entire blog on non-toxic car seat options in the US.

 3. Floor Bed, Bed Frame